List of Weapons

 The weapon consists primarily of a long shaft, such as a spear, axe or halberd.
 All weapons of this type can be wielded either one-handed or two-handed, although wielding it with two hands is preferable.

 Design effect.
 Due to the greater heft of the weapon, all weapons of this type have a x3 crit modifier.
 However, hafted weapons handle a bit differently depending on what property the weapon has:- Reach.
 Hafted weapons have an extended reach up to 10 feet.
-However, while granting greater range, it makes the weapon less effective up close.
+However, while granting a greater range, it makes the weapon less effective up close.
 You have disadvantage when you use a hafted melee weapon to attack a target within 5 feet of you.

 - Reach+ and Reach++.
 Hafted weapons with reach+ can target creatures up to 15 feet away.
 This attack has to be in a straight line and can't be curved around corners.
 Hafted weapons with reach++ can target creatures up to 20 feet away, but you have disadvantage when you use this hafted melee weapon to attack a target within 10 feet of you.